-Selecting the finalists and winner for the Indianapolis Prize is an intense two-step judging structure undertaken by the Prize Nominating Committee and Jury, both committed to honoring a hero in the world of wildlife.
+Selecting the Finalists and Winner of the Indianapolis Prize is an intense two-step judging structure undertaken by the Prize Nominating Committee and Jury,

-Each committee consists of nine different individuals, from across the globe, who are representative of the scientific and conservation sector, the Indianapolis community and the Indianapolis Zoo.
+Each committee consists of nine different individuals, from across the globe, who are representative of the scientific and conservation sector, the Indianapolis community and the Indianapolis Zoological Society, Inc.

-At the close of the application period, all nomination applications are reviewed for completeness and qualification requirements by the Nominating Committee.
-Once the nominee list is final the Nominating Committee begins the first round of discussion.
+At the close of the nomination period, all applications are reviewed for completeness and qualification requirements by the Indianapolis Prize Steering Committee.
+Once the applicant list is final the Nominating Committee begins the first round of discussion.

-In closed deliberation, the Nomination Committee members have roughly three months to thoughtfully review the materials and determine the six individuals who will advance to the level of finalist.
-Once chosen the Jury then analyses the six finalists' work, in a second closed deliberation spanning three months, to select the award recipient.
+In closed deliberation, Nomination Committee members have roughly three months to thoughtfully review the materials and determine the six individuals who will advance to the level of Finalist.
+Once chosen the Jury then analyses the six Finalists' work, in a second closed deliberation spanning three months, to select the award recipient.

 The Nominating Committee and the Jury utilize the following criteria to give thorough consideration to the nominee's scientific impact and sustainable conservation methods: